jsimkins2/geog473-673/R/Week4_Oceanography.md

 2. Open tree cover % as a variable, remove bad values.

-3. Plot tree cover variable using the GrTheme (green theme).
+3. Plot tree cover variable using a green theme.
 Be sure to add coastlines via your choice of underlying dataset.
 Ensure correct latitude/longitudes are displayed.
 Add title.

 4. Submit resulting image to Canvas assignment 4